sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 I was the only student personally invited by the math teacher to join the circle, thanks to what he called "unprecedented progress" in mathematics.

-# When Elegance Meets Power: The Art of Inequalities
+# When Elegance Meets Power - The Art of Inequalities

 It was during my preparation for various Mathematics Olympiad competitions – Korean MO, International MO, and South-Pacific MO – that I first encountered inequalities.
 What captivated me most was their elegant simplicity.